asteere/ad-nimbus/docs/Installation.md

 # The remaining instructions are written as if this was a shell script
 cd "$VAGRANT_CWD"

+# Ask Mark or Andy for the location/zip/tar of the maxmind database.
+# Assuming it is a zip file in the Downloads directory on the mac
+mkdir -p "$VAGRANT_CWD"/netlocation/src/data
+cd "$VAGRANT_CWD"/netlocation/src/data
+unzip ~/Downloads/maxMind-ss.zip
+mv maxMind-ss maxMind

 # The next step will create, provision and start the coreos VMs.
 This can take a while the first time.
 # Stick around until you are prompted for your password.
 After that you can get a cup of coffee.